 Your child's path to school readiness.

+Congratulations on taking the first step to apply to AEL!
+We offer a high-quality education program for children ages newborn to 5-years-old.
+We'll help your child develop reading, writing and behavioral skills that will prepare them for kindergarten and school success.
+We'll also partner with you to help you achieve your parenting, education and career goals.
 Arkansas Early Learning operates Head Start and Early Head Start programs in ten counties within Arkansas.
 As a grantee of federal funds we must serve those in order of greatest need.
 The enrollment questionnaire assists us in making an eligibility determination for your family.

 There are two primary types of eligibility for Head Start/Early Head Start: categorical eligibility and income eligibility.